 Autumn is upon us (in the UK anyway) and so is the time of harvest.
 In fact, did you know that the Old English word “haerfest” actually means “autumn”?
 Yes, indeed, and for those of you looking for some harvest festival printables for your children to help celebrate, we’ve assembled ours below.

-That said, traditions surrounding bringing in the harvest predate Christianity, in the UK going back to at least Saxon times.
+Also, it’s worth remembering that traditions surrounding bringing in the harvest predate Christianity by a loooong chalk, in the UK going back to at least Saxon times.
 Some of the very old traditions are feasting, dancing and playing games.
 Making corn dollies was also popular, which were carefully kept in people’s homes as a tribute to the Spirit of the Corn or Goddess of the Grain, in the hope that he or she would make sure there was a good harvest the following year.
 Not all corn dollies were made in the shape of a doll mind you, some were woven to look like bells, crosses, knots, spirals and animals such as hares and horses.
 Different parts of the country often had their own corn dolly traditions.

 All in all, Harvest Festival time was a chance to come together and have fun, to be thankful for whatever the land had supplied, and to lift people’s spirits and put them in a positive frame of mind, ready to get through the winter.